For many of my clients, business writing means a dull, tedious, and time-consuming struggle they have to complete.

 With 20 million people using the tool, it is proven to work well.
 Grammarly will correct spelling, punctuation, and grammar, plus writing style and tone.

 Grammarly helps you eliminate errors and find the perfect words to express yourself in email and messages, documents and projects, and even social media.

 Grammarly is free to use and works with the Chrome browser.
 It gives you confidence and helps you overcome worry about perfect writing.

 Now you can write the same way you talk.
 Then let Grammarly correct errors and improve your writing.

 Ohio University Center for Professional Communication published a helpful PowerPoint presentation with ideas for business writers.

 In it, they noted that style is how you express an idea.
 It is not the substance of the concept.
-The style consists of words the writer uses and how the writer combines those words into sentences, paragraphs, and complete messages.
+Instead, the style consists of words the writer uses and how the writer combines those words into sentences, paragraphs, and complete messages.

 In the first draft, they suggested that you don’t worry about style but focus on content instead.

 Then make revisions where you focus on the style.
-Here is where you’ll use Grammarly to make revisions stress free and dare I say, even enjoyable.
+Here is where you’ll use Grammarly to make revisions stress-free and even enjoyable.

 Here’s how you can stay focused on the essential elements of business writing.